gordonfreeman3549/solly/README.md

 # solly
   This is a bot for Discord. well the python version.
-To see the current bot code, go to www.github.com/gordonfreeman3549/sollyold (coming soon)
+To see the current bot code, go to www.github.com/gordonfreeman3549/sollyold